critterandguitari/Organelle_Manual/manual.md

 ![](Ch2%20-%202%20rightpanel.png)

 Compared to the back panel, the right-side panel is downright simple, housing two USB 2.0, Type A ports.
-One of these identical ports must be used for connecting a USB drive that houses your Pure Data patches (such as the one included with Organelle).
+Out of the box, one of these identical ports must be used for connecting a USB drive that houses your Pure Data patches (such as the one included with Organelle).
 They can also connect class compliant devices that utilize MIDI over USB or other computer peripherals.

+Please remember that the Type A port is indicative of a USB *host*.
+That is to say, the Organelle is a *host* to USB *devices* like USB-MIDI cables and WiFi adapters.
+Your computer is also a USB host.
+You cannot connect two hosts directly together!
+Do not purchase a special *USB A-to-A* cable to connnect the Organelle to your DAW.
+It won't work and you may damage your Organelle, computer, or both!
 #### Main Face

 ![](Ch2%20-%203%20mainface.png)